bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 Xilinx handles this through Multiplexed I/O (MIO).
 The Zynq has 78 dedicated pins (Banks 500-503) that can be dynamically assigned to internal, hardened hardware controllers inside the Processing System.
 The MIO budget on this board is fully allocated across six subsystems: QSPI boot flash, UART debug console, NVMe reset, MicroSD card, DisplayPort AUX, Gigabit Ethernet, and the USB ULPI PHY.

 ### The Gigabit Gateway
 If this machine is going to operate as an edge-compute server taking job payloads from the internet, it needs a massive pipe to the network.

 The Zynq Processing System includes four hardened Gigabit Ethernet MACs directly in the silicon, giving the Ubuntu kernel native, zero-overhead networking without burning CPU cycles on software drivers.
-I routed one of these MACs out through the MIO pins using the RGMII protocol to a dedicated physical transceiver (PHY) chip on the board.
+I routed one of these MACs (GEM3) out through the MIO pins using the RGMII protocol to a dedicated physical transceiver (PHY) chip on the board.
 The Zynq handles the digital logic, the PHY handles the analog line coding, and the result is flawless, line-rate Gigabit Ethernet straight to the rear IO panel.
 When you plug a cable in, the host instantly pulls an IP address and is ready to accept SSH connections or web payloads.

+The same GEM3 peripheral is also shared with the Cortex-R5F running the BMC, via hardware packet queue partitioning and the GEM's on-chip Screener.
+A single RJ45 on the back panel therefore carries **two independent network hosts**: Linux on the A53 cluster (hostname `thinkin.local`) and the BMC on the R5F (hostname `thinkin-bmc.local`), each with their own MAC address and IP address, visible to the LAN as two distinct clients on one cable.
+The hardware Screener classifies incoming packets by destination MAC and routes them to the correct CPU's DMA queues with zero software coordination.
+See "The BMC: Putting the Cortex-R5F to Work" for the full architecture.

 ### The Boot Chain: QSPI, SD, and JTAG